 2004

-Bat and invertebrate monitoring project for Littlewood. £2500 was raised fgrom a grant for bat detectors and moth trapping equipment.
+Bat and invertebrate monitoring project for Littlewood. £2500 was raised from a grant for bat detectors and moth trapping equipment.
 Local training courses for bat and moth identification were run in conjunction with Goblin Combe Environment Centre.
 As well as training in the use of detectors and Batscan computer analysis.

 2005

-National Bat Monitoring Programme (NBMP) Waterway survey started, Congresbury Yeo
+National Bat Monitoring Programme (NBMP) Waterway survey started, Congresbury Yeo.

 2006